Deuterated chloroform

+Deuterochloroform was first made in 1935 during the years of research on deuterium.

 Preparation

 Deuterated chloroform is commercially available.
 It is more easily produced and less expensive than deuterated dichloromethane.
 Deuterochloroform is produced by the reaction of hexachloroacetone with deuterium oxide, using pyridine as a catalyst.
 The large difference in boiling points between the starting material and product facilitate purification by distillation.

+Treating chloral with sodium deuteroxide (NaOD) gives deuterated chloroform.

 NMR solvent

 In proton NMR spectroscopy, deuterated solvent (enriched to >99% deuterium) is typically used to avoid recording a large interfering signal or signals from the proton(s) (i.e., hydrogen-1) present in the solvent itself.
 If nondeuterated chloroform (containing a full equivalent of protium) were used as solvent, the solvent signal would almost certainly overwhelm and obscure any nearby analyte signals.
 In addition, modern instruments usually require the presence of deuterated solvent, as the field frequency is locked using the deuterium signal of the solvent to prevent frequency drift.
 Commercial chloroform-d does, however, still contain a small amount (0.2% or less) of non-deuterated chloroform; this results in a small singlet at 7.26 ppm, known as the residual solvent peak, which is frequently used as an internal chemical shift reference.